lunabrain-ai/lunabrain/site/content/blog/embeddings-database-news-april-2023/index.md

 you can't do with ChatGPT, only the older GPT-3 model) or, what is usually the better option, you need to extract *only the relevant text* for your specific prompt.

-To give an example: If you want to have an answer to the question "What's the best way to cook a steak?" you can't just feed ChatGPT an entire cookbook all at once.
-You've got to feed it only pages that talk about steak!
+To give an example: If you want to have an answer to the question "What's the best way to grill a steak?" you can't just feed ChatGPT an entire cookbook all at once.
+These models can only understand 3000-6000 words at once, so you've got to be clever about which content you feed it.

-But if you just were to run a regex for "steak", you'll miss all the pages that talk about "beef", "red meat", "burgers", and many other similarly related concepts.
+Of course, a naive approach would be to just run a regex for "steak" and include those pages, but you'll miss out on all the pages that talk about "beef", "red meat", "burgers", and many other similarly related concepts.
 It's easy as a human reading through the index to relate these items, but it's very difficult to write a program to exhaustively map every related concept (without a significant time investment).

 And that's where embeddings come in.
-They're a clever way to slice up the cookbook into smaller, more manageable chunks that can be fed into the limited context of a language model like ChatGPT.And
+They're a clever way to slice up the cookbook into smaller, more manageable chunks that can be fed into the limited context of a language model like ChatGPT.

 ### What is an Embedding?